imgly/pesdk-web-plugins/plugins/getty-images/README.md

 #### Customization

-You can replace toolbar using any library that you want or have in the app environment.
+You can replace the toolbar using any library that you want or have in the app environment.

-To override toolbar you must keep:
+To override the toolbar you must keep:

-* createAPIClient instance
+* `createAPIClient` instance
-* gettyStore calls
+* `gettyStore` calls
 * `handleSetImage` function

 ### Export button

-The export button should be used to get higher resolution and license Getty image.
+The export button should be used to get a higher resolution and licensed image from Getty Images.

 ```typescript jsx